Scabies: Crusted scabies

 The elderly, disabled, and people with impaired immune systems, such as those with HIV/AIDS, cancer, or those on immunosuppressive medications, are susceptible to crusted scabies (also called Norwegian scabies).
 On those with weaker immune systems, the host becomes a more fertile breeding ground for the mites, which spread over the host's body, except the face.
 The mites in crusted scabies are not more virulent than in noncrusted scabies but are much more numerous, sometimes up to two million.
 People with crusted scabies exhibit scaly rashes, slight itching, and thick crusts of skin that contain large numbers of scabies mites.
 For this reason, persons with crusted scabies are more contagious to others than those with typical scabies.
 Such areas make eradication of mites particularly difficult, as the crusts protect the mites from topical miticides/scabicides, necessitating prolonged treatment of these areas.

+Nodular scabies

+In 5-10% of cases, alongside the burrows, rash, and possible pustules, scabies creates raised, hard, and itchy oblong nodules on the skin, 1-4cm across.
+They may appear purple, dark brown, or pale in patients with darker skin tones, they are pink or red on paler skin tones.
+These nodules are likely a result of a localized hypersensitivity of the immune system to mites, their waste, or both.
+Because of this, nodular scabies may be more likely in people with chronic infections, failed treatments, or people becoming re-infected, as the immune system has had time to become sensitized.
+These nodules are more common on scrotal skin, vulva skin, thighs, buttocks and around the underarms.
+As with more common presentations of scabies, it is especially present near where skin regularly touches other skin.
+Once the nodules develop, it can take months for them to heal, even after successful treatment.
+Some details about the disease are still being researched but it is known to be more common in children and may be more common in males.